Hey there, I am Chandra!

 Teaching

 Besides my research, teaching is my favorite aspect of pursuing a PhD.
-I have had the opportunity to TA for various courses during my time at USC, as well as take part in K-12 outreach and REU (more details in teaching).
+I have had the opportunity to be a TA for various courses during my time at USC, as well as take part in K-12 outreach and REU (more details in teaching).
 I look forward to teaching a full course at some point in the near future.